-Concurrent with the execution of the Global Agreement, the Company entered into a consulting agreement with Mobius pursuant to which Mobius agreed to provide consulting services to the Company in connection with the Company's new Jatropha bio-diesel feedstock business.
+Concurrent with the execution of the Global Agreement, the Company entered into a consulting agreement with Mobius pursuant to which Mobius agreed to provide consulting services to the Company in connection with the Company's new Jatropha biofuel feedstock business.
 The Company engaged Mobius as a consultant to obtain Mobius' experience and expertise in the feedstock/bio-diesel market to assist the Company and Mr. Palmer in developing this new line of operations for the Company.
 Mobius agreed to provide the following services to the Company: (i) manage and supervise a contemplated research and development program contracted by the Company and conducted by the University of Texas Pan American regarding the location, characterization, and optimal economic propagation of the Jatropha plant; and (ii) assist with the management and supervision of the planning, construction, and start-up of plant nurseries and seed production plantations in Mexico, the Caribbean or Central America.

 The original term of the agreement was twelve months.
-The scope of work under the agreement was completed in August 2008 and the agreement was terminated.
-Mobius supervised the hiring of certain staff to serve in management and operations roles of the Company, or hired such persons to provide similar services as independent contractors.
-Mobius' compensation for the services provided under the agreement was a monthly retainer of \$45,000.
+Under the agreement, Mobius was required to supervise the hiring of certain staff to serve in management and operations roles of the Company, or to hire such persons to provide similar services to the company as independent contractors.
+Mobius' compensation for the services provided under the agreement was a monthly fee of \$45,000.
 The Company also reimbursed Mobius for reasonable business expenses incurred in connection with the services provided.
-The agreement contained customary confidentiality provisions with respect to any confidential information disclosed to Mobius or which Mobius received while providing services under the agreement.
-The Company had recorded liabilities to Mobius of \$322,897 for accrued, but unpaid, compensation and costs as of June 30, 2010 and December 31, 2009.
-The Company disputes the total of these charges and is currently in litigation with Mobius to resolve this liability.
-Based on the Company's evaluation of the claims made against the Company, the basis for the claims, and the Company's defenses and counterclaims, management currently does not believe that the anticipated resolution of this outstanding legal matter will have a material adverse effect on the Company's financial position or results of operations.
-However, legal matters are subject to inherent uncertainties and there exists the possibility that the ultimate resolution of these matters could have a material adverse impact on the Company's financial position and the results of operations in the period in which any such effect is recorded.
+The Company terminated the agreement in July 2008, with the termination to become effective August 2008.
+The Company had recorded liabilities to Mobius of \$322,897 for accrued, but unpaid, compensation and costs as of September 30, 2010 and December 31, 2009.
+However, the Company disputes these charges, and the additional amounts that Mobius claims that it is owed, and is currently in litigation with Mobius to resolve this liability.